Updated May 2023

 Welcome to Blue Marble, a True Virtual University

-Blue Marble University© was created to offer a select portfolio of unique, exciting, innovative, undergraduate and graduate degree programs that you will not only enjoy, but which will help advance your career, and are affordable as well!
+Blue Marble University© was created to offer a select portfolio of unique, exciting, innovative, post-graduate degree programs that you will not only enjoy, but which will help advance your career, and are affordable as well!

 In creating Blue Marble University, I took great inspiration from Steve Jobs 2005 Commencement Address at Stanford University, and particularly this advice: “Your time is limited, so don’t waste it living someone else’s life.
 Don’t be trapped by dogma—which is living with the results of other peoples’ thinking.
 Don’t let the noise of others’ opinions drown out your own inner voice.”
 I took that to heart, and started Blue Marble University with a blank sheet of paper and thought about what I would do to create the very best virtual university.
 Perhaps you readers might find some inspiration from that speech as well:

-I used to be a scientist and a lawyer, and now, I devote my life to education and specifically to the success of this new educational model.
-My experiences in Thailand, where I now live most of the time, has also been instrumental in helping me evaluate the American system of higher education against various foreign models.
-For example, in Thailand and many other countries, a student interested in medicine or dentistry enters a 6 year professional program right out of high school.
+As a scientist and attorney, I have devoted myself to the success of this new educational model.
+My experiences in Thailand, where I now live most of the time, were instrumental in helping me evaluate the American system of higher education against various foreign models.
+In 2010, I observed that in Thailand and many other countries, a student interested in medicine or dentistry enters a 6 year professional program right out of high school.
 There is no wasted time taking a typical 4 year general studies Bachelors program prior to medical or dental school.
-In the Philippines, a US citizen can enter into a top rated medical program in english, graduate, and become a licensed physician in the USA, all for $3,500 USD per year.
-Wow, compare that cost to the cost of undergraduate or professional education in the USA!
+In the Philippines, a US citizen could enter into a top rated medical program in english, graduate, and become a licensed physician in the USA, all for $3,500 USD per year.
+Wow, compare that to the cost of undergraduate or professional education in the USA!
 Or how about the Swiss Federal Institute of Technology, considered the most respected technology institute in Europe (and the place where Albert Einstein attended).
-A US citizen can attend for about $1600 USD per year for undergraduate and $3500 USD per year for doctoral programs, all taught in English of course.
+A US citizen could then attend for about $1600 USD per year for undergraduate and $3500 USD per year for doctoral programs, all taught in English of course.

-American education is many times not relevant to anything.
-Many students attend traditional college programs, obtain their B.A. degrees, and then struggle with making sufficient livelihoods in America.
-Traditional education in America has been pretty much a failure for those students in their 20’s and 30’s.
-Many have educations that lead to nowhere and are consequently irrelevant.
-As a further example, I trained for 3 years in the PhD degree program of the Department of Biology at Johns Hopkins University.
+Many Doctoral programs are many times not relevant to anything.
+As an example, I trained for 3 years in the PhD degree program of the Department of Biology at Johns Hopkins University.
 At that time (and no doubt presently as well) most of my companion graduate students needed 6 years minimum to complete the program, the dissertation work itself consuming 2-4 or more years.
 And what do you get out of that?
 You have done research in a very narrow area that is likely to have no use whatsoever upon graduation.
 In my case, I was trained in bacteria and bacterial virus models.
 But when I left Hopkins and was hired as a Research Chemist by the National Cancer Institute, I worked entirely on mouse models.
 I had never seen a laboratory mouse before.
 And I never used any one piece of equipment that I was trained on at Hopkins.
 The point being, everyone is trained on the job, and that is true whether you end up in an academic, research, or corporate environment.
 Therefore all that is needed, particularly with respect to an advanced degree, is general cross-disciplinary training rather than rigorous training in a narrow field.
-In science and engineering, all one really needs to know is the scientific method, how to analyze data, how to develop hypotheses and think up new experiments to answer questions.
-That and the scientific lingo that you need to communicate with.
-And this is true of business programs as well as other advanced education programs.

 “According to Mark Taylor, the system for PhDs needs to be reformed or shut down.
 Universities are promoting their PhD programs in order to have the graduate students in the laboratories and as teaching assistants.
 This works as a benefit to the universities, but in the end provides no benefit to the graduate.
 The PhD programs have become too specialized in subfields and many find they are unable to talk to colleagues in the same general department because their knowledge is too specialized.
 Taylor believes that in order for doctoral programs to keep up with the 21st century, they need to eliminate these specializations and move towards more cross-disciplinary knowledge.”

-My goals for Blue Marble University were first to be affordable; second to offer exciting new programs without the constraints of worn out pedagogy; and third, offer the programs totally online via a virtual university, so that students may attend to other experiences such as travel, internships, employment, hobbies or other interests.
+My goals for Blue Marble University were first to be affordable (and I mean CHEAP); second to offer exciting new programs without the constraints of worn out pedagogy; and third, offer the programs totally online via a virtual university, so that students may attend to other experiences such as travel, internships, employment, hobbies or other interests.
 It’s a big world out there when you haven’t seen any of it.

 Finally, I would have to say that none of this would have happened but for my chance meeting and association with Kelli Miller, PhD of Canton, Georgia (USA).